-The parking garage would have a maximum height of approximately 60 feet above ground level and would include a decorative, perforated metal screen around the exterior to provide shade to the interior of the parking garage and visual screening.
-The exterior lighting would be integrated into components of the architecture and would be strategically positioned to minimize off-site lighting and any direct site lines to the public.
-No lighting would be directed toward Pruitt Creek.
 The portions of the Project Site outside of the riparian area and building footprint would be landscaped with fire resistant plants, with existing vineyard areas maintained around the perimeter of the site.
-The Project Site currently contains approximately 59.3 acres of vineyards and development of Alternative A would impact between approximately 42 and 53 acres of vineyards depending on the size and type of seasonal storage selected for treated effluent (see Section 2.1.4).
+The Project Site currently contains approximately 59.3 acres of vineyards and development of Alternative A would retain between approximately 12.4 and 17.4 acres of vineyards depending on the size and type of seasonal storage selected for treated effluent (see Section 2.1.4).
 A five-foot non-combustible zone would be maintained around each structure that would remain void of vegetation and landscaping.
 A short decorative rock wall would be installed along the northern and western perimeter of the Project Site to separate the vineyards from the roadways.
-An architectural rendering of Alternative A is provided in Figure 2.1-2, before/after renderings from various viewpoints are included in Section 3.13.
+Architectural renderings of Alternative A are provided in Figures 2.1-2a and 2.1-2b, and before/after renderings from various viewpoints are included in Section 3.13.

 A decorative ground-level sign would be incorporated into the rock wall at the northwestern corner of the Project Site near the intersection of Shiloh Road and Old Redwood Highway.
 Decorative ground-level monument/directional signs would be located at the entryways to the Project Site.
-Lighting for the signs would be integrated into components of the sign or landscaping and would be strategically positioned to minimize off-site lighting and any direct site lines to the public.